 Software defined WAN (SD-WAN) is fast becoming the new standard in wide-area networking, with rapid adoption driven by improved flexibility/functionality, accompanied by cost reduction and simplified management.

 However, SD-WAN is far from all or nothing.
-It frequently complements other network technologies such as switched Ethernet, wavelength services, and dedicated cloud connectivity to deliver hybrid solutions that can best meet specific enterprise needs.
+It frequently complements other network technologies such as switched Ethernet, wavelength services, and dedicated cloud connectivity to deliver hybrid networking solutions that can best meet specific enterprise needs.
 For example, many organizations opt to deploy SD-WAN to remote locations as a low‑cost managed service, while retaining private networking at data center locations for lower per-bit cost at high speeds.

 Still other enterprises layer SD-WAN over existing IT infrastructure to create competitive advantages.
 An enterprise going through intensive M&A activity may have standardized on a platform designed for easy migration of acquired networks.
 In this scenario, SD-WAN can provide secure, public connections to cloud service providers while leveraging the existing platform for continuing streamlined migration.